Your membership has expired

 INTERVAL: Typically 25,000-50,000 miles (have inspected at every oil change)

-“Ask your shop to use the best brake pad and rotor replacement parts possible, because poor-quality parts can impact braking performance,” says John Ibbotson, CR’s chief mechanic.
+We recommend replacing the rotors and pads together.
+“Ask your shop to use the best brake pad and rotor replacement parts possible, because poor-quality parts can impact braking performance,” says John Ibbotson, Consumer Reports’ chief mechanic.

 Spark plugs